A four day, three night coastal escape in Victor Harbor

-Feel the calling of Victor Harbor’s arts and culture scene
+Feel the calling of Victor Harbor

 Download your ready-made itinerary here.

-Set off from Adelaide and let the journey be part of the experience.
-Take the scenic route through the Adelaide Hills, winding through picturesque Stirling and Hahndorf, and stopping for a coffee in Strathalbyn.
-Or, head through Mount Compass, where a pause at Pasta Chef offers the perfect excuse to savour a scoop of house-made artisanal gelato – an ideal holiday morning tea treat.
-It’s just a little start for the wonders that lay ahead.
+Or, head through Mount Compass, where a pause at Pasta Chef offers the perfect excuse to savour a scoop of house-made artisanal gelato – an ideal holiday morning treat.
+It’s just a little start for all that lays ahead.

 Nestled among the rolling hills just minutes outside of Victor Harbor, Lost Phoenix Farm is a true local gem.
 Here, dining is an experience – unfussy yet undeniably special.
 It’s seasonal, creative and best shared.
 Sample thoughtfully crafted dishes and take in sweeping valley views.